-Potential acquirers have to learn how to avoid these potential pitfalls.
-This may include using different deal structures, for example purchasing assets versus shares, understanding the administration process and arranging short-term bridge funding to see the business through.
+Potential acquirers will have to learn new ways of working to avoid these pitfalls.
+These may include different deal structures, for example purchasing assets versus shares, understanding the administration process and arranging short-term bridge funding to see the business through.

 Not all businesses in difficulty or sold by insolvency practitioners (IPs) will be a bargain.
 Here are some top tips to consider before entering discussions.

 Visit the business and talk to as may people as possible — directors, suppliers and customers.
 Did the business go wrong because of poor management, market conditions or product?
 If you're not familiar with the market, why are you looking at it now?

 As well as having advisers and lawyers in place and access to finance, what will you need to keep your existing business running while you're working on your new acquisition?

 This may be limited and you'll probably need to react quickly.
 Consider doing it yourself or make sure that a third party knows exactly what you're looking for.
 If appropriate, your offer should reflect the risks associated with a lack of detailed due diligence.

 This will be benchmarked against 'going concern' and 'liquidation' values.
 IPs don't like deferred payments so you'll probably need funds available immediately.
 Be clear what you are purchasing and how your offer reflects other risks, e.g. retention of title, Transfers of Undertakings (Protection of Employment) Regulations (TUPE), unpaid wages, etc.